Deepak Kapur

-Deepak Kapur (born August 24, 1950) is a Distinguished Professor in the Department of Computer Science at the University of New Mexico.
+Deepak Kapur (August 24, 1950 - April 11, 2026) was a Distinguished Professor in the Department of Computer Science at the University of New Mexico.

 Biography

 Kapur was born in a lower-middle-class family based in Amritsar, where his father, Nawal Kishore Kapur, was a cloth broker; his mother, Bimla Vati, was a housewife.

 Education

 Kapur's early education was at the Government Primary School, Katra Khazana, Amritsar, until 3rd grade.
 He was then shifted to the Vidya Bhushan Primary School, Amritsar.
 After 5th grade, he had to change school again to Dayanand Anglo Vedic (DAV) Higher Secondary School until 11th grade.
 He was selected in the Indian Institute of Technology (IIT) entrance examination in 1966.
 He got his undergraduate degree (B.Tech) in Electric Engineering from IIT, Kanpur, in 1971 and M. Tech. degree in Computer Science in May 1973 also from IIT, Kanpur.